DietzlabTUM/matlab_tirfm_movies/README.md

 5-classify_spots:
-classify moving spots into switching between 2 or 3 positions, stationary, rotating, diffusive (no full circle) and unclear calculare RMSD, cumulative angle, angular traces, angular velocity, distance from center for desired type of spots (switching, rotating, diffusive)
+classify moving spots into switching between 2 or 3 positions, stationary, rotating, diffusive (no full circle) and unclear calculate RMSD, cumulative angle, angular traces, angular velocity, distance from center for desired type of spots (switching, rotating, diffusive)

+For TIRM movies that haven't been fitted with the above-named matlab scripts, but for example with the open source Picasso software (https://github.com/jungmannlab/picasso) an alternative main script is available:

+classify_spots_eField:
+only for movies with an applied external AC fied import fitted spots from hdf5 files and classify spots calculate histograms of netto rotations and cumulatve angular displacements

 The folders "functions" and "TOOLBOX_MOVIES" contain support scripts.